percona/everest-doc/docs/administer/manage_users.md

 !!! info "Important"
     A new user in Percona Everest will initially have **no** privileges.
 However, admin user can manage users' permissions and grant them fine-grained control over database resources.

-For information on granting permissions to the new users, see the []() section.
+For detailed information on granting permissions to new users, see [assign permissions to a new user](rbac.md#assign-permissions-to-a-new-user) section.

 ### List the users